DX-SMART/DX-SMART/README.md

 # Welcome to DX-SMART's GitHub
 DX-SMART focuses on the R&D and resource sharing of IoT wireless modules, providing developers with complete module data packages, development guides and technical support.
+Thank you for choosing DX-SMART products.
+If you encounter any issues during use, please contact our support team before leaving feedback.
+We are committed to providing you with professional and timely technical support to ensure the best experience.

+Your satisfaction is our top priority.

 ---